RfYe/Cloud-Gaming-through-HTML5-MSE-and-Websocket/README.md

 The WebsocketTomcat.java includes the basic logic of dealing with data communication between backend and frontend.
 Once a websocket connection is established, it will initialize the Capture&&Encoding&&Packaging service in graphicCapture.cpp through JNI call

+The index.html is the page that includes code using websocket to receive media data and feed the data to MSE for playing